dxw/playbook/_includes/sections/working-here/hiring-new-people.md

 the office and discuss the interview.
 As soon as possible, we put a thorough update on Workable.
 This update should include the good things and bad things about the candidate, a recommendation on whether to take them forward, and a rationale for that recommendation.
-It is very important that this update is detailed enough for us to understand what happened and why, long after everyone involved has forgotten all about it.
+It is important that this update is detailed enough for us to understand what happened and why, long after everyone involved has forgotten all about it.

-If you think the candidate is very likely to have the skills, experience and personal qualities we need, you should take them through to a work day.
+If you think the candidate is likely to have the skills, experience and personal qualities we need, you should take them through to a work day.

 The work day interview is exactly the same as the first interview, but with